Youx/network-canvas/README.markdown

 AFAIK, Canvas is supported by chrome, firefox 3+, opera and safari, so unless you are using IE or an old version of these browsers you shouldn't have any problem.

+Note that the original network flash file is 110kB large.
+The network.js file is only 19kB!
+Event better, it can be shrinked to less than 3kB by using YUI and gzip compression.

 Live example
 ------------